vitiral/trfl/README.md

   the sector.
 The WH does not need to check types or do any other special operation.
 It simply updates it's `freeBitmap` as data is written.
   - Startup will check for non-agreement.
-If the final slot is marked as "free" but is not set to all `1`'s, then it will asume power loss and mark it as non-free.
+If the final slot is marked as "free" but is not set to all `1`'s, then it will assume power loss and mark it as non-free.
   - Note: No references to data are set before that data has been written.